rindPHI/SafePwdGen/README.md

 Generated Password: Yo?-I0Mb1vTHIb+xxcm7

-I tried to copy the generated password to your system clipboard.
+Password was copied to your system clipboard.
-This may have failed if you are using Gnome or some derivative of it.
+Press ENTER after pasting it to the desired destination
 ```

 ## License

 This file is part of SafePwdGen, a deterministic password generator.

-Copyright 2014-2015 by Dominic Scheurer.
+Copyright 2014-2016 by Dominic Scheurer.

 SafePwdGen is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.